SofiaKriuchkova/Named-Entity-Recognition-for-Historical-Texts/README.md

 The main processing and training pipelines are implemented as standalone Python scripts in the `scripts/`  directory to ensure reproducibility.

+Experiments were run with Python 3.12; a minimal conda environment for reproduction is provided in `environment.yml`.

 ## Data processing pipeline